GTAMaple/lighthouse-web-notes/README.md

 ### Summary H3## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by GTAMaple for the Lighthouse Labs Web Development Bootcamp.
 Header

-This repository contains all of the notes taken by Sasithorn for the Lighthouse Labs Web Development Bootcamp.